ygrenzinger/elixir-scavanger-kata/README.md

 - a robot has a durability score of 10
 - a robot can scavange scrap on the map
 - the map has a size and is "round" aka a robot moving at the top appears at the bottom and at the left appears at the right (and vice versa)
+- a map can have multiple robots
+- robots knows where scrap or other robots are due to an old satelitte giving clue :)
 - a robot can fight or collaborate with another robot when they meet on the same  square with the following rules:

 | Stategy     | Attack | Collaborate |